logo

 • Cedar wood

-• Brown leather (original design)
+• Seatings: White canvas, Brown leather

 DOWNLOAD TEAR SHEET